Switch to ADA Accessible Theme

 • The defendant’s lack of knowledge.
 By its very language, the law requires that the defendant knowingly execute or attempt to execute a scheme.
 Some people, including low-level bank employees or straw purchasers, might lack the knowledge that they are participating in a scheme to defraud a financial institution.
 Likewise, negligently presenting a bad check to a bank teller is not enough to support a conviction if you did not know the check was stolen or forged.

-• No false pretenses or misrepresentations.
+• No pretenses or misrepresentations.
 There is no violation of the law if the defendant made only accurate representations.
 For example, the information on a loan application could have been correct at the time the application was submitted.

 • The prosecution’s lack of evidence.
-Prosecutors need high quality evidence, including testimony from credible witnesses, to garner a conviction.
+Prosecutors need high-quality evidence, including testimony from credible witnesses, to garner a conviction.
 Investigators might have illegally obtained evidence, which we can get tossed out of court, or the prosecutor could lack evidence on a crucial element of the case.

-Unfortunately, some defendants hand incriminating evidence to investigators on a silver platter by turning over laptops voluntarily or answering police questioning.
+Unfortunately, some defendants hand incriminating evidence to investigators on a silver platter by turning over laptops voluntarily or answering police questions.
 If the police or FBI reach out to you, contact a bank fraud attorney.
 All suspects have a Fifth Amendment right to remain silent.

 Contact Our Tampa Bank Fraud Attorney Today